-Colleen F. Reitan Independent Director Committees: • Audit Committee Director since: 2018 Age: 62 Experience, Expertise and Qualifications Ms. Reitan served as President of Plan Operations of Health Care Service Corporation, or HCSC, the largest customer-owned health insurer in the United States and an independent licensee of Blue Cross and Blue Shield Association from October 2015 to April 2018.
+Colleen F. Reitan

+• Audit Committee

+Ms. Reitan served as President of Plan Operations of Health Care Service Corporation, or HCSC, the largest customer-owned health insurer in the United States and an independent licensee of Blue Cross and Blue Shield Association from October 2015 to April 2018.
 While at HCSC, she also served as the company's Chief Operating Officer from January 2009 to January 2015.
 Previously, Ms. Reitan served as President and Chief Operating Officer of Blue Cross Blue Shield of Minnesota from 2006 to 2008.

-Ms. Reitan also serves as a director of Myriad Genetics, Inc. Key Contributions to the Board Ms. Reitan brings to our board over 30 years of experience in the healthcare payer and reimbursement market, including most recently as President of Plan Operations of HCSC.
+Ms. Reitan also serves as a director of Myriad Genetics, Inc.

+Ms. Reitan brings to our board over 30 years of experience in the healthcare payer and reimbursement market, including most recently as President of Plan Operations of HCSC.
 As we continue to advance our late stage clinical development pipeline and further develop and scale our global commercial operations, Ms. Reitan's experience with provider network management, strategic planning and business development provide valuable insight to our board and management as we continue to advance our ongoing commitment to provide innovative value based agreements and deliver fair value to payers and providers.
 Ms. Reitan's extensive background in business management also makes her an asset to our audit committee on which she serves.

-Amy W. Schulman Lead Independent Director
+Amy W. Schulman

+Lead Independent Director

-- Committees: - People, Culture and Compensation Committee (Chair) - Nominating and Corporate Governance Committee
+- People, Culture and Compensation Committee (Chair) - Nominating and Corporate Governance Committee